-In addition, under our director compensation program to be effective on the effective date of the registration statement of which this prospectus is a part, each non-employee director will receive, upon his or her initial election or appointment to our board of directors, an option to purchase shares of our common stock under the 2019 Plan.
-Each of these options will vest as to of the shares of our common stock underlying such option on the first anniversary of the grant, with the remainder vesting in equal monthly installments until the anniversary of the date of grant, subject to the non-employee director's continued service as a director.
-Further, on the date of the first board meeting held after each annual meeting of stockholders, each non-employee director that has served on our board of directors for at least six months will receive, under the 2019 Plan, an option to purchase shares of our common stock under the 2019 Plan.
-Each of these options will vest , subject to the non-employee director's continued service as a director.
+In addition, under our director compensation program, each non-employee director will receive, upon his or her initial election or appointment to our board of directors, an option to purchase 18,571 shares of our common stock under the 2019 Plan.
+Each of these options will vest as to 2.7778% of the shares of our common stock underlying such option at the end of each successive one month period following the grant date until the third anniversary of the grant date, subject to the non-employee director's continued service as a director.
+Further, on the date of the first board meeting held after each annual meeting of stockholders, each non-employee director that has served on our board of directors for at least six months will receive, under the 2019 Plan, an option to purchase 9,285 shares of our common stock under the 2019 Plan.
+Each of these options will vest with respect to all of the shares underlying such option on the first anniversary of the grant date or, if earlier, immediately prior to the first annual meeting of stockholders occurring after the grant date, subject to the non-employee director.
 All options issued to our non-employee directors under our director compensation program will be issued at exercise prices equal to the fair market value of our common stock on the date of grant and will become exercisable in full upon specified change in control events.